hofstadter-io/studios-docs/content/universe/modules.md

     - sub-dir: into the repository, this is how collection repos are handled.

 This will place the bundles design in the `design-vendor` directory.

+#### Custom and Private Repositories

+The import command has a longer format enabling the use any git based repository or the local filesystem.
+See the [Studios Universe - Modules](/universe/modules) documentation for more information.

+Private repositories are supported for GitHub using the `GITHUB_TOKEN` environment variable.